SNeuroble/NBS_benchmarking/README.md

 - network-level: Constrained NBS (FDR)
 - whole brain-level/omnibus: Options: Threshold_Positive, Threshold_Both_Dir, Average_Positive, Average_Both_Dir, Multidimensional_cNBS, Multidimensional_all_edges

+(P-values obtained nonparametrically unless noted otherwise.)

 Note: All procedures besides *NBS* and *edge-level (nonparametric FDR)* are implemented here (so any mistakes are mine!), relying in part on underlying functionality in the NBS toolbox (see NBS_addon for extending scripts). cNBS and multidimensional cNBS are introduced here (Noble & Scheinost, 2020).
-Empirical benchmarking in the functional connectome is introduced here (Noble & Scheinost, 2020).
+Connectome-based empirical benchmarking is introduced here (Noble & Scheinost, 2020).